-How much should you have already saved for your retirement?
+Here is how much you should have already saved for retirement

 Millions of employees work tirelessly for decades in the expectation of a comfortable retirement in the future.
-But for many UK residents retirement is an event to be feared due to lack of savings and pension.
+But for many Britons retirement is an event to be feared due to lack of savings and pension.

-To help you understand how much is needed for retirement we at Blacktower Financial Management have revealed how much you need to save, and top tips on how to save efficiently.
+To help you understand how much is needed for a comfortable retirement we have revealed how much you need to save, and top tips on how to save efficiently.

 If you plan on living out your retirement years without worrying about finances, retirement saving is a must.

-Do you know how much you need to have saved in order to live comfortably?
+But do you know how much you need to have saved in order to live comfortably in retirement?

 Check your age against the amount you need to have currently saved to find out if you’re on track.

-The cities with the largest percentage of people who have saved the £375,000 needed for their retirement:
+The cities with the largest percentage of residents who have saved at least the £330,330 needed for their retirement:

-Cities with the largest percentage of people who saved nothing towards their retirement:
+Cities with the largest percentage of residents who saved nothing towards their retirement:

 We have revealed top tips on how to save efficiently for your retirement: